uildanila/RFM-Customer-Segmentation-and-Product-Recommendation/README.md

 - Tuning using different hyperparameter values, to get a better metrics (MAE).

-- Use different approach other than RFM, such as Customer Lifetime Value, etc.
+- Use different approach other than RFM, such as Customer Lifetime Value, Customer Churn etc.